A quest for the Self

 Silence.

 I daren’t imagine what’s happening.
-Oh please God, I don’t want to die.
+Oh please God Almighty, I don’t want to die.
 Not like this.

 Then the captain’s voice can be heard—a well spoken, English public school accent.
 “Perhaps we are all wondering what has happened … Some technical problems … We need to sort out the paperwork.”
 Somehow the sound of a Western male voice takes the edge off things though I would have thought that finding an engineer was the more expedient approach to the problem.

-The waves of paranoia eventually subside and I fall into a fitful sleep.
+The waves of paranoia eventually subside and I fall into a fitful slumber.
 When the plane arrives in Chennai, I am utterly relieved.
 I stagger through the airport with all my baggage and photographic equipment, bracing myself for the next stage of my journey.
 Before leaving London, I had emailed the Ramanasramam with my flight details with the return promise that someone would come to the airport to collect me.
 Somehow I can’t quite believe that anyone in India can be that organized.
 So where’s the taxi?
 I bet it hasn’t come.
 But it has come!
-There, just outside the airport terminal doors, on a large white sign written in red and gold handwriting is my name, Paula Marvelly.
+There, just outside the airport terminal doors, on a large white sign written in red and gold handwriting is my name.
 My beautiful, lovely, beloved name.
-After what I have just been through, it is the beatific vision.
+After what I have just been through, it is no less than the beatific vision.

-My chauffeur has been waiting for nearly three hours.
-He didn’t want to be late so set off in good time.
-He leads me to his taxi—a brilliant white Ambassador.
-He proudly opens the door for me and I climb in the back.
-We then pull away and enter the busy main road out of Chennai towards the south of India.
+My chauffeur informs me he has been waiting for nearly three hours.
+Like me, he didn’t want to be late so set off in good time.
+He leads me to his taxi—a brilliant white Ambassador— and proudly opens the door for me and I climb in the back.
+We then pull away and enter the busy main road out of Chennai towards the south of India and the place where my journey will come to its final end.

-Fatigue and a growing surrender to the inevitable take hold; the passing madness and chaos, the heat and smell and noise through the open window swirl around my brain.
-As my vitality fades, I start to slip away into a quiet secluded space in my mind.
+Fatigue and a growing surrender to the inevitable are taking hold; the passing madness and chaos, the heat and smell and noise through the open window are swirling around my brain.
+As my vitality fades, I am starting to slip away into a quiet secluded space in my mind.
 Darkness and blankness consume me.
-Resistance failing, I lie on my rucksack and disappear into nothingness …
+Resistance failing, I lie on my rucksack and disappear into a state of protracted nothingness …

 When I wake up, everything is changed.
 I have re-emerged into another world.
 Now, having shed the skin of sleep, I rise up to greet an Arcadian vision.
 If I had just died and gone to heaven, this would be it, I think.
 Never in my life have I seen a panoramic landscape of such vivid luminosity, such radiant colour and texture, such exquisite proportion of field and rock and tree.